ertgl/holypack/README.md

 > [!CAUTION]
 > **This project is in early development.**
 >
-> Features and APIs are subject to change.
+> Features and APIs may change.
 >
-> Feedback is welcome via the contact links on my profile.
+> This document currently outlines the roadmap, not the finalized product.

 ## Table of Contents